 If weight-loss is your goal, then you should target 10 calories per pound of your desired body weight.
 If you’re looking to slim down to 150 pounds, for instance, you should target a daily intake of 1500 calories.

-This simple 3-day clean eating plan is just to give you an idea of how this works and to get you started right away.
-You can tweak it around as you please, to meet your specific calorie goals.
-For a more comprehensive clean-eating meal plan, tailored towards your specific needs, you can talk to your dietitian or search the web.
+This simple, 3-day, clean eating plan is just to give you an idea of how this works and to get you started right away.
+You can tweak it to meet your specific calorie goals.
+For a more comprehensive clean-eating meal plan tailored towards your specific needs, you can talk to your dietitian or search the web.